nikhilken14/Medical-Diagnosis-Using-AI/README.md

 It is built using Python, Streamlit for the frontend, and trained models stored as .sav files.
 The dataset includes various medical records for training and testing.

 Features:
-    User-friendly interface for disease prediction
+    User-friendly interface for disease prediction.
-    Pre-trained machine learning models for accuracy
+    Pre-trained machine learning models for accuracy.
-    Supports multiple diseases
+    Supports multiple diseases.
-    Integrated with Streamlit for interactive diagnosis
+    Integrated with Streamlit for interactive diagnosis.

 How to Use: